tombracey/News-Streaming-Pipeline/README.md

 - Terraform
 - Guardian API Key [(register here)](https://open-platform.theguardian.com/access/)
 - AWS CLI configured with access keys for a user with IAM, Lambda and SQS access
-- Safety CLI (free) or a paid Safety account - runnning `make deploy` will prompt account setup
+- Safety CLI (free) or a paid Safety account - running `make deploy` will prompt account setup

 ## How to Run
 ### Clone